Snehal904/Git-demo/Readme.txt

-This is readme file
+This is a readme file
-updated
+updated file